NVNTLabs/switch2-SDEX2M2/README.md

 ## Status

 Work in progress.
-Currently, a M.2 breakout board and MicroSD Express breakout board are being designed, then produced.
-Files and BOM will be updated accordingly when available.
+Currently, a MicroSD Express breakout board has been designed.
+Files have been attached.
+Schematics have been made as well.
+Next step is M.2 breakout board for prototyping.

 There is still the possibility that there are power-related issues (ie: power draw of M.2 drives is more than the Switch 2 can push out).